PegoraroL/ALPERC/README.md

 average of the responses (or uncertainty) from the models.
 For this reason, raw data (responses) should be transformed to 0-1 before fitting the models.
 It is equivalent to ALPERC_2D_viz_multiv(), but produces an interactive surface plot in 3 dimensions.
-It currently works only for hetGP and ranger models.

 ### **Usage**